BuildOnViction/victionchain/README.md

 - Code must adhere to official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines (i.e uses [gofmt](https://golang.org/cmd/gofmt/)).
 - Code comments must adhere to the official Go [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
 - Pull requests need to be based on and opened against the `master` branch.
-- Any code you are trying to contribute must be well-explained as an issue on our [github issue page](https://github.com/tomochain/tomochain/issues)
+- Any code you are trying to contribute must be well-explained as an issue on our [github issue page](https://github.com/BuildOnViction/victionchain/issues)
 - Commit messages should be short but clear enough and should refer to the corresponding pre-logged issue mentioned above.

-For technical discussion, feel free to join our chat at [Gitter](https://gitter.im/tomochain/tomochain).